Opinion | What Rick Scott and Mitch McConnell are really arguing about

 But increasingly, the party is becoming more spiritually identified with a group somewhat akin to what Marxists refer to as the petty bourgeoisie, the small business owners whose resentments run in multiple directions, not only toward the educated “elite” but also downward at the working class, whom they often consider lazy and unreliable.

-You can view Scott’s document as a collection of these resentments — toward the media, the poor, “woke” corporations (whose taxes Scott is nonetheless keen to cut), “government bureaucrats,” immigrants, and anyone challenging traditional social hierarchies.
+You can view Scott’s document as a collection of these resentments — toward the media, the poor, “woke” corporations (whose taxes Scott is nonetheless keen to cut), government bureaucrats, immigrants, and anyone challenging traditional social hierarchies.

 In Republican primaries, it can be a potent stew.
 But wielded without care, it can also be volatile.
 And McConnell doesn’t want to mess up his chance to win control of the Senate.
 Sometimes, that means not saying what you believe too loudly.